Skip Ribbon Commands

 Eligibility for interrupted studies

-Students who are enrolled in Units 3 and 4 and undertake a recognised overseas exchange program or experience serious illness or other major adverse personal circumstance during the course of the academic year may apply for interrupted studies status and withdraw from Unit 4 of a sequence.
-Students may apply for interrupted studies status for their whole program of studies or for only part of their program (for example, interrupting 2 studies of an enrolment of 5 studies).
+Students enrolled in Units 3 and 4 who undertake a recognised overseas exchange program or experience serious illness or other major adverse circumstances during the academic year may apply for Interrupted Studies status and withdraw from Unit 4 of a sequence.
+Students may apply for Interrupted Studies status for their whole program of study or for only part of their program (for example, interrupting 2 studies of an enrolment of 5 studies).

-Students who will be unable to satisfactorily complete Unit 3 in a study before their departure should consider compassionate late withdrawal from the study, encompassing both Units 3 and 4.
+Students who cannot satisfactorily complete Unit 3 in a study before their departure should consider compassionate late withdrawal from the study, encompassing both Units 3 and 4.

-Interrupted studies status is not granted to students who want to enrol in an alternative course of study or participate in activities of personal interest.
-Schools may consider making specific arrangements for a student who chooses to participate in sporting events either interstate or overseas and who will be absent from school for a brief period.
+Interrupted Studies status is not granted to students who want to enrol in an alternative course or participate in activities of personal interest.
+Schools may consider making specific arrangements for a student who chooses to participate in interstate or overseas sporting events and will be absent from school for a brief period.
 These arrangements should focus on allowing students to satisfactorily complete outcomes.

 Students who take up full-time employment or a full-time apprenticeship but maintain their commitment to the VCE by continuing enrolment in at least 2 sequences of Units 3 and 4 may be considered eligible.

-There is no specific date by which the VCAA must receive applications; however, interrupted studies status will not be granted to students who satisfy the outcomes for Unit 4 but were unable to complete VCE external assessments.
-In these cases, the student may be eligible to apply for a Derived Examination Score (DES).
+There is no specific date by which the VCAA must receive applications; however, Interrupted Studies status will not be granted to students who satisfy the outcomes for Unit 4 but could not complete VCE external assessments.
+In these cases, the student may be eligible to apply for a DES.

 Sample program structures

 Eligible students may vary their program to suit their circumstances.
-Table 9 outlines two examples.
+The following table describes 2 examples.
 The first student needs to take a complete break from study.
 The second student has continued with 2 of their 5 studies and taken a complete break in 3 studies, then chosen to repeat one of the continued studies the following year, repeat Unit 3 of 2 of the interrupted studies, and complete Unit 4 of each of the interrupted studies.

 Examples of interrupted studies